Denying Marriage: A cunning royal strategy

 Barbara Yorke (King Alfred’s College, Winchester) has written, “All the Anglo-Saxon nunneries in southern England for which we have the relevant evidence were founded by members of a royal house, usually by either the reigning monarch or one of his close female relatives; it is not always clear which should be described as the founder.
 Not only were the nunneries founded by one of the ruling house, but they continued to be regarded as possessions of the royal house throughout their existence.”

 In the Middle Ages, many royal daughters were destined for the monastic life.
 Only in circumstances of political advantage were their marriages allowed.
 Not surprisingly, female convents sprung up in all the regions were monarchs had residences.
-Some royal women lived saintly lives in the monasteries and others lived mush as they had in their father’s palaces.
+Some royal women lived saintly lives in the monasteries and others lived much as they had in their father’s palaces.
 The rich and powerful royal abbeys of Europe provided a luxurious lifestyle for the women who resided there.

 However, this custom has a much more ancient tradition.
 Sargon (reigned from c.
 2334–2284 BC) appointed his daughter Heduanna as the En of the shrine at Ur.
 This was a shrewd political move to secure power in the south of his kingdom.
 The Akkadian term En means lord, master, royal official, and priest or priestess.
 The Creator’s son was called En-ki, meaning “Lord of the Earth.”
 En-Heduanna served the Creator God Anu, at the House (pr) of Anu (Iannu).
-As with Roman Catholic nuns, she would have been considered “married” to deity she served.
+As with Roman Catholic nuns, she would have been considered “married” to the deity she served.
 En-Heduanna is credited with a large body of cuneiform poetry.

 In ancient Egypt, some royal daughters were appointed to the two highest ranks a woman could hold: the positions of the God’s Wife (Hemet Netjer) and the Divine Adoratrice (Duat Netjer).
 These offices were held by women of high status, like the queen’s mother, or the wife of the high priest of the most favored royal temple.
 Pharaoh Ahmose I married his (half?) sister, Ahmose-Nefertiri, who became the God's Wife of Amun.